 Beyond regional professional associations, where else can you find valuable career development resources?
 There are numerous government and not-for-profit organizations working to advance the practice of Career Development.
 Google will find hundreds, but here are just a few:

 The Canadian Education and Research Institute for Counselling (CERIC) is a charitable organization dedicated to advancing education and research in career counselling and career development to increase the economic and social well-being of Canadians.
 CERIC hosts the annual Cannexus conference, Canada’s largest bilingual career development conference.
 They publish the country’s only peer-reviewed career development journal, The Canadian Journal of Career Development.
-They also run the ContactPoint / OrientAction online communities, which provide free learning and networking for career practitioners.
 The CERIC website includes a host of valuable, well-organized resources: surveys, literature searches, publications, and a researchers’ database.

 The Canadian Career Development Foundation (CCDF) works to advance career services and increase the capacity of professionals to respond to clients and stakeholders with empathy and skill.
 Their website offers publications for free download or purchase, training manuals (predominantly for working with youth), and also funding programs for projects that meet the organization’s mandate.
 Since 1997, CCDF has awarded the Stu Conger Award for Leadership to individuals nominated by peers for leadership contributions to the field.

 Service Canada provides tools and resources to help evaluate skills and interests, prepare a career plan, and manage your career development.